 If you're aged 16, 17 or 18 you can get a third off of single and most return train fares as well as half off of weekly or monthly season tickets.
+You must have your Young Scot card with you when buying tickets and when travelling.
 On local bus services you can also enjoy a third off of your single fares.
 Perfect if you pay for the bus to school!

 Plus, Young Scot cardholders can enjoy money off Scottish Citylink buses, with 20% off fares (single, day return and return within 28 days) when booking through Citylink's official website or on board from the driver.